 When you look at bodies cooperating in any partner dance, the dynamics are complex.
-It's easier to see the striking static facts - the way that weight and structure is shared - but it is through the immediate, visceral, and compelling sense of shared balance and momentum that partners actually cooperate.
+It's easier to see the striking static facts - the way that weight and structure is shared - but it is through the immediate, visceral, and compelling sense of shared balance and momentum that partners communicate.

-I find it useful to think about this in terms of what happens when I'm coordinating myself well.
+I find it useful to think about this in terms of what happens when I'm coordinating with myself well.
 Moving myself isn't done by moving the parts of my body as a bunch of separate, isolated elements.
 I continuously integrate all that's happening via my sense of changing balance, in the intricate, shifting momentum of my body as a whole.
 Weight is a static measure of that action, balance is a dynamic thing, an integration of all the changes introduced by any separate action.

 I've written more about this notion in CI Sharing Balance.